top of page

 The statement by President Roosevelt in 1937 reflected a vision of what was required to move ALL of America forward.
 HBCUs have NEVER been afforded enough financial resources and continue today to be among those who have TOO LITTLE.

-The work of SEA, which operated for almost 25 years headquartered at 1522 K Street NW in Washington, DC, motivated a younger group of advocates to establish the National Science and Engineering Alliance, Inc. (NSEA) to continue and expand upon the legacy of the original organization.
+The work of SEA, which operated for almost 25 years headquartered at 1522 K Street NW in Washington, DC, motivated a younger group of advocates to establish the National Science and Engineering Alliance, Inc. (NSEA) to continue and expand upon the legacy of the original organization that was led by it's Founding Executive Director, who was a Scientist Dedicated to HBCU Advancement.

 bottom of page